-- 10. The Commission was advised that due to the nature of the variation sought, i.e. an increase for two (2) hours on one day only, the Director-General had exercised her discretion under section 32A(2) and not required the applicant to publish a notice of the application. - 11.
-It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 12.
-The Director-General complied with this requirement with respect to this application.
-The Commission notes that the application was also forwarded to the Northern Territory Police, Fire and Emergency Services ("NTFRS") for comment. - 13.
-With respect to this application: - a.
-The DOH made no adverse comment, but requested that smoking signage and plans be provided to the applicant.
-This was done by Licensing NT. - b.
-The NT Police had "no objections". - c.
-The Central Desert Regional Council advised they had "no major issues". - d.
-The NTFRS had "no concerns".
+- 14. The Commission was advised by the Acting Director-General of Licensing that she had exercised her discretion under section 32A(2) and not required the applicant to publish a notice of the application "given that the application is for an increase to trading hours for the NRL State of Origin rugby league events". - 15.
+It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council.

+- 16. That occurred with respect to this application.
+The Commission notes that the application was also forwarded to the Northern Territory Police, Fire and Emergency Services ("NTFRS") for comment.

+- 17. With respect to this application:

+- a.
+The DOH made no adverse comment.

+- b.
+The NT Police had no objection.

+- c.
+The CEO of Litchfield Council supported the application.

+- d.
+The NTFRS had no objection.